CyVerse-learning-materials/group_project_quickstart/index.rst

 For projects that are part of a single lab, we recommend that the PI create a CyVerse account and share it with lab members.
 Specific sub-directories can be shared with specific lab members as desired.

 For projects that are collaborations among multiple labs, one person should be create a project folder to share with all collaborators.
-Collaborators must decide among themselves who has read, write, and own permission.
+Collaborators must decide among themselves who will host the main folder and who has read, write, and own permission for all folders.

 .. tip::
 		Anyone who has own permission on a folder can delete it or rename it!